keboola/developers-docs/extend/common-interface/folders.md

 File names are specified in the input mapping, defaulting to `{tableId}` (a file name can be changed in the UI).
 The table metadata is stored in a [manifest file](/extend/common-interface/manifest-files/).

-### `/data/out/tables/` Folder
+### Folder /data/out/tables/

 All output tables from your application must be placed in this folder.
 The destination table in [Storage](https://help.keboola.com/storage/) is defined by the following rules (listed in order):

 - If `defaultBucket` (see [below](#default-bucket)) is specified, it applies only to the [Docker extension](/extend/docker/).
 The table will be uploaded to a bucket whose name is created from the extension and configuration names.
-- If the output mapping is specified (through the UI, usually) and its *source* matches the physical file name in the `/data/out/tables` folder, the *destination* is the name of the table in Storage.
-An output mapping which cannot be matched to a physical file produces an error (i.e. fulfilling the output mapping is mandatory).
+- If the output mapping is specified (through the UI, usually) and its **source** matches the physical file name in the `/data/out/tables` folder, the **destination** is the name of the table in Storage.
+An output mapping which cannot be matched to a physical file produces an error (i.e., fulfilling the output mapping is mandatory).
-- If a [manifest file](/extend/common-interface/manifest-files/) exists, it can specify the *destination* of the table in Storage if no output mapping is present.
+- If a [manifest file](/extend/common-interface/manifest-files/) exists, it can specify the **destination** of the table in Storage if no output mapping is present.
-- If none of the above options are used, the destination is defined by the name of the file (for example, `out.c-data.my-table.csv` will create a *my-table* table in the *out-c-data* bucket).
-The filename must have at least two dots.
+- If none of the above options are used, the destination is defined by the name of the file (for example, `out.c-data.my-table.csv` will create a **my-table** table in the **out-c-data** bucket).
+The file name must have at least two dots.
 - If neither rule can be applied, an error is thrown.

-Basically, manifests allow you to process files in the `/data/out` folder without explicitly being defined in the output mapping.
+Manifests allow you to process files in the `/data/out` folder without explicitly being defined in the output mapping.
 That allows for a flexible and dynamic output mapping where the structure is unknown at the beginning.
-Using filenames (e.g. `out.c-data.my-table.csv`) for an output mapping is great for saving implementation time in simple or POC applications.
+Using file names (e.g., `out.c-data.my-table.csv`) for an output mapping is great for saving implementation time in simple or POC applications.

 **Important**: All files in the `/data/out/tables` folder will be uploaded, not only those specified in the output mapping or manifests.

-The expected CSV format ([RFC 4180](https://tools.ietf.org/html/rfc4180)):
+This is the expected CSV format ([RFC 4180](https://tools.ietf.org/html/rfc4180)):

   - string enclosure `"`
   - delimiter `,`
   - no escape character

 A [manifest file](/extend/common-interface/manifest-files/) can specify a different enclosure and delimiter.
 The CSV file may also be [gzipped](http://www.gzip.org/).

 #### Default Bucket
 If you cannot define a bucket or want to get it automatically, request setting the `default_bucket` flag during your [extension registration](/extend/registration/).

 All tables in `/data/out/tables` will then be uploaded to a bucket identified by your component id (created upon the extension registration), configuration id (created when an end-user adds a new extension configuration) and stage (`in` or `out`).
 The file name (without the `.csv` suffix) will be used as the table name.
 The `destination` attributes in the output mapping and file manifests will be overridden.

-**Important**: The `default_bucket` flag always requires the `config` parameter when creating a job manually using API even if the `config` configuration does not exist in Storage.
+**Important**: The `default_bucket` flag always requires the `config` parameter when creating a job manually using the API even if the `config` configuration does not exist in Storage.
 This feature is available only for [Docker extensions](/extend/docker/).

 #### Sliced Tables

 Sometimes your application will download the CSV file in slices (chunks).
-You do not need to manually merge them, simply put them in a subfolder with the same name as you would use for a single file.
+You do not need to manually merge them, simply put them in a subfolder with the same name you would use for a single file.
 All files found in the subfolder are considered slices of the table.

     /data/out/tables/myfile.csv/part01
     /data/out/tables/myfile.csv/part02